 So is this something you’d be able to tackle?
 And which way do you like it better?
-The funny thing was that the majority of people on Facebook voted for a macrame chandelier and the majority on Instagram voted for a flush mount light fixture.
+The funny thing was that the majority of people on Facebook voted for a macrame chandelier and the majority on Instagram voted for a flush-mount light fixture.
 Which team are you on?

 The great thing is that I can easily use it both ways should I ever change my mind.

 If macrame yarn isn’t your thing, then check out my DIY pendant light made with jute yarn I recently made for our dining room.
 I used an old lampshade for that project.

 My home decor has a lot of macrame pieces and my mom says it’s enough now.
 I happen to disagree because I love making it so much.
 Below you can find some of my favorite macrame projects that I didn’t already mention in this blog post above.